Exawind/nalu-wind/docs/source/theory/turbulenceModeling.rst

 SST RANS Model
 ++++++++++++++

-As noted, Nalu does support a SST RANS-based model (the reader is referred to the SST equation set description).
+As noted, Nalu-Wind does support a SST RANS-based model (the reader is referred to the SST equation set description).

 UT-A Hybrid Turbulence Model